kube-zen/zen-gc/README.md

 Kubernetes only provides built-in TTL support for Jobs.
 For everything else (ConfigMaps, Secrets, Pods, CRDs, etc.), you're on your own. zen-gc fills this gap with a simple, Kubernetes-native solution.

+**What makes zen-gc special?**

+zen-gc's **powerful TTL system** offers four flexible modes—fixed, field-based, mapped, and relative TTL.
+This means you can build sophisticated cleanup policies that adapt to your actual needs, not just "delete after X days."
+See the [Powerful TTL Options](#powerful-ttl-options) section below.

 ## Key Benefits

 - 🎯 **Works with Everything**: Clean up ConfigMaps, Secrets, Pods, Jobs, CRDs, or any Kubernetes resource